CatanneF/BookStoreProject/README.md

 Final project for CanCode Communities' JavaScript Frameworks class.

 ## Overview of Project:
-This is a front end web development project utilizing html, css, react, and typescript to create a functioning bookshelf app, that works with a backend of book data.
+This is a front end web development project utilizing HTML, CSS, REACT, and TYPESCRIPT to create a functioning bookshelf app, that works with a backend of book data.
 When the user first enters the site, they will be directed to a login screen.
 Where a correct username and password must be entered to login and access the rest of the site.

 ### How to login: